Here is an overview of Casio’s environmental compliance initiatives.

 1. Act on the Rational Use of Energy

-Pursuant to the requirements of the Energy Conservation Law, Casio is separately evaluating the rational use of energy at the business level.
+Pursuant to the requirements of the Energy Conservation Law, Casio is taking various steps such as addressing the rational use of energy at the business level.
 Casio Computer Co., Ltd. and Yamagata Casio are both currently designated as specified businesses.
-Since fiscal 2010, Casio has been regularly submitting reports and medium and long-term plans on this issue, and in accordance with the determination standards relating to the rational use of energy at plants and facilities, has been promoting the development of management systems, such as creating the new position of energy management supervisor.
+Since fiscal 2010, Casio has been regularly submitting reports and medium and long-term plans on this issue.
+In accordance with the determination standards relating to the rational use of energy at plants and facilities, Casio has created the new position of energy management supervisor and has been promoting the rational use of energy and other measures.

 2. Act on the Promotion of Global Warming Countermeasures